getgrav/grav-learn/pages/02.content/05.linking/docs.md

 Grav doesn't just limit your internal links to specific names within your file/directory structure.
 It can also pull slugs assigned both in the header of the file, as well as the fallback directory name.
 This makes creating quick links easy as you don't have to remember the specific file name, but an easily remembered (and relevant) slug.

 Grav's templating engine uses file names to determine which template to apply to them.
-For example, a blog might use the common file name `item.md` for each blog post.
+For example, a blog might use the standard file name `item.md` for each blog post.
 The blog post itself can be assigned a slug that makes more sense, such as `grass` or `grass-is-green`.

 Directory names also have numbers assigned which helps with ordering.
 You don't have to include these numbers with slug-relative links.
-Grav ignores them when creating the slug, so your site's URL structure is more clean.
+Grav ignores them when creating the slug, so your site's URL structure is cleaner.

 Here are a few examples of slug-relative links.